jipearson/Stock-Analysis/README.md

   - ![](Resources/OC_2017.png)
   - ![](Resources/OC_2018.png)

-The graphics below show the execution times of both the original code and the refactored code.
+The graphics above show the execution times of both the original code and the refactored code.
 The refactored code ran 86.5% and 85.9% more efficiently for 2017 and 2018 respectively.

-The top graphic shows that the late spring early summer months generally have the highest volumes of new campaign launches, May leads the way followed by June and July.
-Not only do May, June, and July have the highest launch volumes but also the highest rate of success as shown in the bottom graphic above.
-December on the other hand has both the lowest launch volume and success rate.
-### Analysis of Outcomes Based on Goals
+### Analysis of Stock Performance
 The graphics below show outcomes based on campaign funding goal within the Play subcategory (analysis based on 1,047 unique campaigns launched between 2010-2017).
 ![](Resources/Outcomes_vs_Goals.png)
 ![](Resources/Goal_Volumes_and_Outcomes.png)